Victoria International Airport: Flight training

-Transportation to the airport
+Ground transport

 Victoria International Airport is 22 km from downtown Victoria.

 It is served by taxi (Yellow Cab).

 BC Transit routes 87 and 88 make connections to the airport.
-Passengers using BC Transit can connect with intercity (IslandLink Bus, or Tofino Bus Services) and regional coach service (Pacific Coach Lines) in Victoria.
+Passengers using BC Transit can connect with intercity bus service in Victoria.

 By car, the airport is normally a 20-minute drive from downtown Victoria (with little or no traffic, and a 40-minute drive with traffic) via Highway 17.

 The airport has short term and long term/daily parking lots next to the terminal with an additional overflow lot.
 Rental lot is located to the southwest of the terminal building.

-A new interchange at Highway 17 and McTavish Road, the main highway access point to the airport, was completed in April 2011.
+A interchange at Highway 17 and McTavish Road, the main highway access point to the airport, was completed in April 2011.
 Funding for the interchange was shared between the federal, provincial governments and Victoria Airport Authority.

 Fire and rescue

 Victoria International Airport Fire and Rescue operates three crash tenders and one support vehicle to deal with emergencies at the airport.
 The current station (Airport Fire Service and Airport Operations) opened in 2010 to replace the former station dating back to World War II.